 \subsection{The sequentially structured interpolation method}

 Motivated by the preceding discussion, we will develop a method for the interpolation of Banach spaces that are equipped with a space of sequences.
-This will allow us to simultaneously develop the Rademacher-method, $\gamma$-method and $\ell^q$-method and its variants.
-Moreover, we will recover known results for the real and complex interpolation methods in a unified fashion.
+This will allow us to simultaneously develop the Rademacher method, $\gamma$-method and $\ell^q$-method and its variants.
+Moreover, we will treat known results for the real and complex interpolation methods in a unified fashion.

 The starting point for our framework is the discrete mean method for real interpolation by Lions and Peetre.
 In order to describe their method, let $(X_0,X_1)$ be a compatible couple of Banach spaces and $\theta \in (0,1)$.
 In \cite{LP64} Lions and Peetre introduced the real interpolation spaces $(X_0,X_1)_{\theta,p_0,p_1}$ for $p_0,p_1 \in [1,\infty]$ as the space of all $x \in X_0+X_1$ such that